Troubling questions surround the tragic death of Charleena Lyles

 The process is not perfect, and officers, as we’ve seen here and around the country, can make egregious mistakes.
 But overall, there has been a decrease of 60 percent in moderate- to high-level use of force incidents, including officer-involved shootings, since the reforms began in 2012, according to Bobb’s recent report.

 Seattle police still disproportionately use force against black suspects, compared with white suspects.
-But the severity of force used — including deadly force — is statistically the same across ethnic groups.
+The severity of force used — including deadly force — is statistically the same across ethnic groups.

 As the monitor wrote, “A subject’s race does not appear to predispose him or her to more or less serious force.”